Department Head, Associate Professor, Kinesiology: Motor Learning/Sport Psych

 Dr. Berning joined New Mexico State University as Director the Exercise Physiology Laboratory after completing his Ph.D. from the University of Nebraska Lincoln in 2003.
 Dr. Berning currently serves as the Program Director for Kinesiology, Director of the Exercise Physiology Laboratory and Academic Program Director for NMSU’s National Strength and Conditioning Association Educational Recognized Program in Strength and Conditioning.
 Read more

-College Instructor, Dance Program Director
+Assistant Professor, Dance Program Director

-College Associate Professor, Dance
+College Professor, Dance

 Mr. Gilpin has a degree in Dance from the University of New Mexico where he trained extensively in Spanish Dance, Modern and Ballet.
 He was on the faculty at UNM from 1986-1998 where he was a soloist for Ritmo Flamenco and a member of Dance España.
 Read more